A fish finder is a very useful tool that, as its name implies, helps you locate fish underwater.

-The thing is, black and white fish finders have conclusively pinpointed thousands of fish.
-Anyone that has a color fish finder certainly doesn’t wish it was black and white instead.
+The thing is, black and white depth finders have effectively pinpointed thousands of fish.
+Yet anyone that has a color fish finder certainly doesn’t wish it was black and white instead.

 The transducer is the actual part of the fish finder that sends out the sonar signal to look for fish and map underwater structures.
 Without a top quality transducer, your fish finder is all but useless.

-The first factor to look at is transducer power.
-The power of a depth finder directly relates to how efficiently it works.
-A great fish finder allows you to view deeper depths, see more clearly in murky water, and better differentiate between fish and bottom structures.
+1. The first factor to look at is transducer power.
+The power of a fish finder directly relates to how effectively it works.
+A powerful fish finder allows you to view deeper depths, see more clearly in murky water, and better differentiate between fish and bottom structures.

 Fish finder power is calculated in watts RMS (root mean squared).
 500 watts is a good base to work from.
 A 500-watt RMS fish finder will work for almost all applications.
-In fact, most freshwater fishers will be okay with a 200-watt RMS fish finder.
+In fact, most freshwater fishermen will be fine with a 200-watt RMS fish finder.

-Frequency is the next factor to take a look at.
+2. Frequency is the next factor to take a look at.
 The higher the frequency, the better the overall detail.
-A higher frequency fishing sonar also provides the best view from a moving boat.
+A higher frequency fish finder also provides the best view from a moving boat.
 The downside?
-You can’t see as deep on a high-frequency fish finder.
+You can’t view as deep on a high-frequency fish locator.

-Low-frequency fish radars, on the other hand, can penetrate much deeper.
+Low-frequency fish finders, on the other hand, can penetrate much deeper.
 The downside is that the images they provide are less detailed.

 CHIRP (Compressed High Intensity Radar Pulse), also known as broadband, is changing the fish finder industry.
 These devices transmit on multiple frequencies at once.